Palestinian killed after wounding Israeli guard at West Bank settlement: military

 The civilian guard, stationed at the Karmei Tzur settlement north of the city of Hebron, was slightly wounded.
 Another security guard shot and killed the attacker, the military said in a statement.

 Tensions have risen in the West Bank since U.S. President Donald Trump’s Dec.
-6 recognition of Jerusalem as Israel’s capital.
-His declaration overturned decades of U.S. policy that its status should be decided in Israeli-Palestinian negotiations.
+6 recognition of Jerusalem as Israel’s capital, overturning decades of U.S. policy that its status should be decided in Israeli-Palestinian negotiations.

-Late on Tuesday, Israeli forces shot dead at least one Palestinian during a raid in the West Bank city of Nablus that led to confrontations with residents, Palestinian health officials said.
+Late on Tuesday, Israeli forces shot dead a Palestinian during a raid in the West Bank city of Nablus that led to confrontation with residents, Palestinian health officials said.

+Khaled Taeh, the 22-year-old Palestinian killed during the operation, was buried on Wednesday.
+Around 5,000 people attended his funeral procession, which began in his neighborhood east of the city and ended in a cemetery in south Nablus.
+Many waved Palestinian flags and banners of different political factions.

-In a statement, the military said its troops had been searching for an assailant who fatally stabbed an Israeli man at the entrance to the Jewish settlement of Ariel in the West Bank on Monday.
+In a statement, the military said troops had been searching in Nablus for an assailant who fatally stabbed Rabbi Itamar Ben-Gal, 29, at the entrance to the Jewish settlement of Ariel in the West Bank on Monday.
+Ben-Gal was buried on Tuesday in the Har Bracha settlement where he lived.

-“During the activity, a violent riot was instigated as approximately 500 Palestinians hurled rocks, fire bombs and explosive devices and fired live rounds at IDF (Israel Defence Forces) soldiers, and in addition the rioters built rock barriers,” a military statement said.
+Ben-Gal’s alleged attacker was not apprehended in the Nablus operation, during which about 500 Palestinians hurled rocks, fire bombs and explosive devices and fired live rounds at the soldiers, the military said.

-The troops “responded with riot dispersal means and fired warning shots in the air”, it said.
-“A report regarding a Palestinian being killed and several injured... is being reviewed.”
+The troops responded with warning shots in the air, the statement added.

-The Palestinian Health Ministry put the number of Palestinians wounded at 29.
-The Palestinian Red Crescent ambulance service said stone-throwers had clashed with the soldiers.

-The alleged attacker in the Ariel incident was an Arab citizen of Israel and Israeli media reports said his father is a Nablus resident.
-The military said the suspect was not apprehended in the operation and seven people were detained for questioning.

-Earlier on Tuesday, Israeli forces killed a Palestinian gunman in the West Bank village of Yamoun and said he was the head of a militant cell responsible for an ambush in which a Jewish settler was shot dead on Jan.
+Also on Tuesday, Israeli forces killed a Palestinian gunman in the West Bank village of Yamoun and said he was the head of a militant cell responsible for an ambush in which a Jewish settler was shot dead on Jan.
 9.

 Israel had been looking for the final member of the cell which it said killed Rabbi Raziel Shevah in a drive-by shooting.
 Commandos had already killed one of the gunmen involved and captured another.

-Israel’s government regards Jerusalem as the eternal and indivisible capital of the country, although that is not recognized internationally.
-Palestinians say East Jerusalem, captured along with the West Bank by Israel in a 1967 war, must be the capital of a state they seek.

-(This version of the story corrects name of city in paragraph 2)

-Writing by Jeffrey Heller; Editing by Nick Macfie
+Writing by Jeffrey Heller; Editing by Nick Macfie and Richard Balmforth